omertarikkoc/woodysfur/site/content/_index.md

 ---
 title: Luxury Furs in Houston
 subtitle: >-
-  Dear Valued Customers:Due to the current situation, Woody’s Furs is open Monday through Saturday from 10:00 AM to 6:00 PM.
+  Dear Valued Customers: Due to the current situation, Woody’s Furs is open Monday through Friday during the month of September 2020 from 10:00 AM to 5:00 PM; Saturday by Appointments only; Sunday closed.
 We are offering curbside storage pick-up if you choose not to come in the store.
 We hope everyone is doing well and please stay safe.
 image: /img/dsc07508-resized.jpg